iterative/ldb-resources/documentation/tutorial.md

 6a.
 Train or validate the model on data, find things to improve in the dataset.

-7. Begin new iteration starting from pp. 2, 3, or 4.
+7. Begin new incremental iteration starting from pp. 2, 3, or 4.

 # Tutorial